d2s/Documentation/_posts/2018-04-10-Changelog.md

 - compiled by new release of Xcode and adapted to Swift 5
 - fixed bug if non supported versions of rsync is utilized
 - added new plan for deleting snapshots, there is now two plans
+	- plan 1: keeps last Sunday previous months, every Sunday this mont and all snapshots this week
+	- plan 2: keeps all Sundays previous months, every Sunday this mont and all snapshots this week
 - some other minor enhancements as well

 There will be a release candidate sometime in February.